aoijs/website/src/content/docs/guides/application-cmds/auto-complete-respond.md

   order: 4
 ---

-There are multiple ways of using `$autoCompleteRespond`, you can either use JSON or the simple aoi.js way.
+There are multiple ways of using `$autoCompleteRespond` you can either use JSON or the simple aoi.js way.

 ### Usage